ItsProfessional/WinIconPatcher/README.md

 ## Limitations

 * Installing feature updates on windows resets the icons, so you have to apply them again after installing a feature update, which is rolled out once each year.
-* Not necessarily a limitation, but the project uses Resource Hacker, which is known to be safe but is closed source.
-If you know about a command line program or a library that can do this better, please let me know.

 ## Operating System Support\*